PoisotLab/ms_metaweb_transfer/coverletter.md

 a laptop in a matter of minutes making this an accessible option for a broad range of end users.

-This manuscript builds on previous works of the authors.
-Namely, we present a concrete application of novel approaches to network prediction outlined in Strydom et al. (2021), use the European metaweb developed by Maiorano et al.
-(2020), and draw on works that highlight the applicability of singular value decomposition within network ecology (Strydom, Dalla Riva and Poisot 2021) and network prediction (Poisot et al. 2021; Runghen, Stouffer and Dalla Riva 2021).

-**TK** a short history/backstory on the manuscript
+**TK** a short history/backstory on the manuscript that bleeds into the next paragraph

 The work described here has not been published elsewhere.
 All authors agree with the the manuscript content and its submission to the journal.
 No part of this